-2) Eat a good breakfast that contains some type of protein and no sugar.
-Drinking will typically leave you feeling weak and mal-nourished the next day.
-Having a meal that has a blend of protein and carbs will help your muscles get back into balance after suffering the effects of dehydration.
-Some of my favorite morning hangover remedies include a home-made Egg McMuffin, or Spam & rice, or an oven baked Totino’s Pizza.
+2) Eat a good breakfast that contains some type of protein and NO sugar.
+Drinking will typically leave you feeling weak and malnourished the next day.
+Having a meal that contains a blend of protein plus carbs will help your muscles get back into balance after suffering the effects of dehydration.
+Some of my favorite morning hangover remedies include a home-made Egg McMuffin, Spam & rice, or an oven baked Totino’s Pizza.
 They all seem to be very good at soaking up any remaining alcohol while providing about 10 grams of protein to strengthen muscles.
 If at all possible, go back to sleep after eating breakfast to help your body heal completely.

 3) After you eat, take a vitamin supplement.
 Drinking destroys levels of Vitamins B and C in your body.
 Help protect yourself by taking a whole foods multi-vitamin the day before drinking, and for a few days afterwards.
+Liquid supplements work best, as they absorb directly into the blood stream.
 You could also take additional B, C, D and anti-oxidant supplements, which will reduce free radicals, help prevent damage to the nervous system, and boost immune system function.
 If you drink regularly (3-4 times a week) take Milk Thistle supplements, which help the liver recover & regenerate.

-Avoid caffeinated and high sugar drinks like coffee or soda, which contain no nutritional value and will only make you feel more dehydrated, and make your body even more acidic.
-Continue to avoid sugary foods & beverages for 24 hours after drinking large quantities of alcohol.
+Avoid caffeinated and high sugar drinks like coffee or soda, which contain no nutritional value and will only make you feel more dehydrated.
+In addition, these make your body even more acidic - which leads to indigestion and depressed immune function.
+While opting to drink water with meals is always best, it's especially important to avoid sugary foods & beverages for 24 hours after drinking large quantities of alcohol.

 When Should I Avoid Alcohol?

-Avoid drinking alcohol if it feels like you are coming down with a cold or flu bug.
-Dehydration and body acidity caused by alcohol will make your illness come on faster and stronger.
+Avoid drinking alcohol if it feels like you are coming down with a cold or flu.

-Make sure you alternate drinking alcohol with drinking water to prevent dehydration.
+Make sure you alternate drinking alcohol with plenty of water intake, to prevent dehydration.
 You can even add alkalizing drops to your bottle of water, to help prevent your body from becoming overly acidic.
 Get plenty of rest the next day & take vitamins, to help your body fully repair itself.

 This should go without saying, but it’s also important to avoid alcohol if you will be having any type of surgery or dentist appointments within the coming days.
-Alcohol thins the blood, and makes us more prone to infection.
+Alcohol thins the blood, and makes us more prone to excessive bleeding and infection.